The mission of the Butte County Library is to serve the learning, cultural, and community needs of the diverse populations of our county.

-The Butte County Library’s digital collection at California Revealed consists primarily of audio recordings and still images dating from 1878-2001.
+The Butte County Library’s digital collection at California Revealed consists primarily of audio recordings and still images from 1878 to 2001.
 Historical photographs document Butte County schools, agriculture, railroads, dams including the Oroville Dam, bridges like the North Fork Bridge, and industries such as the Great Western Power Company and Las Plumas Powerhouse.

 The mission of the Historical Society and Museum of the California Department of Forestry and Fire Protection is to identify, collect, preserve, document, exhibit, and interpret material evidence and information of the California Department of Forestry and Fire Protection.

-The Cal Fire Museum’s digital collection at California Revealed consists of moving images from the 1950s to the 1980s, primarily films created by and for the California Division of Forestry.
-These include training films, fire prevention public service announcements, recruitment films, and other subjects documenting the evolution of fire management in a changing landscape.
+The Cal Fire Museum’s digital collection at California Revealed consists of moving images from the 1950s to the 1980s.
+These include training films, fire prevention public service announcements, recruitment films, and other works documenting the evolution of fire management in a changing landscape.

 The California Academy of Sciences is a world-class scientific and cultural institution based in San Francisco.
 The Academy Archives collects, preserves, and interprets records of the work done by the California Academy of Sciences, the history of science in the American West, and the research of scientists throughout the Pacific Rim.
 Our collections include over 70,000 digital images, 100,000 prints and negatives, 3,000 reels of film, significant natural history illustrations and paintings, manuscripts and assorted text, and a small (but growing) collection of software and other digital records.
 From the handwritten minutes of the first meeting of the Academy in April 1853 to backups of the Academy’s Twitter feed, the Academy Archives is the institutional memory of the California Academy of Sciences.